 - Do I need to notify FPS if I am planning an event on campus?

 - Yes, you need to notify FPS any time you are planning a public event on campus.
-Whether you are planning a big or small event, please complete and submit the event planning form so we can help make your event safe and successful.
+Whether you are planning a big or small event, please complete and submit the event planning form (EID required) so we can help make your event safe and successful.

 - Are Christmas trees allowed in university buildings?